 - Inspect the vehicle for water stains, mildew, sand, or silt under the carpets, floor mats, headliner cloth, and behind the dashboard.

 - Inspect the interior upholstery and door panels for fading.

-- Check for rust on screws in the console or areas where water normally doesn’t reach.
+- Check for rust on screws in the console or areas where water usually doesn’t reach.

-- Check inside the seatbelt retractors by pulling the seatbelt all the way out and inspect for moisture, mildew or grime.
+- Check inside the seatbelt retractors by pulling the seatbelt out and inspecting for moisture, mildew, or grime.

 - Check door speakers as they will often be damaged due to flooding.

-- Have a certified mechanic inspect the vehicle prior to purchasing it.
+- Have a certified mechanic inspect the vehicle before purchasing it.

 - Ask about the vehicle’s history.
 Ask whether it was in any accidents or floods.